WFU-HPC/deac-docs/one-offs/biophysics/README.md

 general use on the DEAC Cluster, but we could all get in trouble if anyone violates these terms.

+This environment is not designed in the same way as the other ones featured above.
+It is safest to purge any previously loaded modules or deactivate any other environments before working with the AlphaFold 3 environment.

 Below is the Slurm script:

 ```sh